kakaa2993/kakaa2993/README.md

 After switching careers from physics, I've been learning to code for several years.
 I started with Linux, I have found a passion for solving problems and the challenging field.

-* 🌍  I'm based in Algeria
-* ✉️  You can contact me at [kakaa2993@gmail.com](mailto:kakaa2993@gmail.com)
-* 🧠  I'm interested in Python, bash
+* 💡 I love to solve problems
+* 🧠  I enjoy working with python
-* 🤝  I'm open to collaborating on projects
+* 🤝  I'm open to work

 ### Skills